yegor256/blog/_posts/2014/may/2014-05-13-why-null-is-bad.md

 to design objects
 with immutability in mind.
-This means that an object gets all necessary knowledge during its instantiating and never changes its state during the entire lifecycle.
+This means that an object gets all necessary knowledge during its instantiating and never changes its state during the entire life-cycle.

 Very often, `NULL` values are used in [lazy loading](http://en.wikipedia.org/wiki/Lazy_loading), to make objects incomplete and mutable.
 For example: